DevGier/helium/README.md

 4. Configure Helium (steps below)

 ### Configuration
-1. Go to the configuration file (can be found in the config folder) and set your database.
+1. Go to the configuration file (can be found in the config folder) and set your database and site url.
 2. Log in to Helium via https://yoururl/he-admin
 3. Use the following credentials:
    Username: admin